singer-io/getting-started/SPEC.md

 ### STATE

-STATE messages contain a value that identifies the point in the stream corresponding to the point at which the STATE entry appears in the stream.
-All RECORD messages prior to a STATE entry come *before* or equal to the point in the stream described by the STATE value, and all subsequent RECORDS entries come after or equal to the point in the stream corresponding to the STATE value.
+STATE messages contain the state that the streamer wishes to persist.
 STATE messages have the following properties:

  - `value` **Required**.
 The JSON formatted state value